1x-eng/blog/content/posts/cipher.md

 - A way to see patterns in your thoughts and experiences
 - A patient helper that connects seemingly different ideas
 - A tool that grows and changes with you
-- A companion for understanding your own story
+- A framework for understanding your own story

 ## Inviting You to Take a Look 🚪